rcarvello/wcm_people_development/README.md

 ## Introduction

 World Class Manufacturing (**WCM**) is a comprehensive, systematic approach to improve all aspects of a manufacturing operation.
-It focuses on continuous improvement, waste elimination, and achieving world-class production standards across all areas, from safety to customer service, and from equipment management to employee development.
+It focuses on continuous improvement, elimination of waste, and achieving world-class production standards across all areas, from safety to customer service, equipment management to employee development.
 The goal is to achieve a "**zero waste**" state in terms of defects, downtime, accidents, and customer dissatisfaction.

 Here's a more detailed breakdown: